-Launched in the summer of 2015, this high quality respite care facility serves the needs of children with disabilities aged 8.
-18 referred by the Richmond Disabled Children's Service.
+Launched in the Summer of 2015, this high quality respite care facility serves the needs of children with disabilities aged 8· 18 referred by the Richmond Disabled Children's Service.
 Croft Cottage is owned by the London Borough of Richmond.
-The service is funded by Achieving for Children ('AfC') and regulated by OFSTED.
+The service is funded by Achieving for Children (' AfC') and regulated by OFSTED.
+The current contract expired in June 2021 and on 17th August 2021 we contracted with AfC to provide an enhanced respite service for children with disabilities resident in the Royal Borough of Kingston and the London Borough of Richmond at a new purpose built centre at Moor Lane.